svanderbleek/twpgtwp/README.md

 Automatic Derivation of Compiler Machine Descriptions
 VRASED: A Verified Hardware/Software Co-Design for Remote Attestation
 APEX: A Verified Architecture for Proofs of Execution on Remote Devices under Full Software Compromise How Low Can You Go?
-Recommendations for Hardware-Supported Minimal TCB Code Execution
+Recommendations for Hardware-Supported Minimal TCB Code Execution Lightweight Bare-metal Stateful Firewall

 ## Binary Analysis